 Design for the modifications to pedestrian access at the Mountain View Caltrain station began early 2020 and was completed in late 2022.
-Construction contract was advertised in June 2023 and will be awarded in January 2024.
+Construction contract was advertised in June 2023 and awarded in January 2024.
+Notice to proceed was issued in April 2024.
+Construction work is planned for April 2025.